o3de/o3de.org/content/docs/user-guide/packaging/windows-release-builds.md

 cmake --build build\windows --target INSTALL --config release
 ```

 You can specify a particular non-monolithic build by appending the option `-DLY_MONOLITHIC_GAME=0`.
-This command generates O3DE tools (such as Editor, Asset Processor, and Game Launcher) and dependent `.dll` files.
+This command generates O3DE tools (such as Editor, Asset Processor, Game Launcher, and Server Launcher) and dependent `.dll` files.
 It also bundles your project's product assets that are located in `<project>\Cache\pc` into an `engine.pak` file.

 The result is a project game release layout in the install directory that's located at `<install>\bin\Windows\release\Default`.
 In your project game release layout, your `engine.pak` file is located in `Cache\pc`.